Flag Design Principles

 Read a description of good flag design principles and see examples of good and bad flags in the North American Vexillological Association’s Good Flag, Bad Flag booklet.

-The principles emphasize simplicity and meaningful symbolism.
-Flags that follow these principles are highly effective.
+Flags that follow good flag design principles are highly effective.

 Some well-designed city flags